WordPress: Vulnerabilities

-Many security issues have been uncovered in the software, particularly in 2007, 2008, and 2015.
-According to Secunia, WordPress in April 2009 had seven unpatched security advisories (out of 32 total), with a maximum rating of "Less Critical".
-Secunia maintains an up-to-date list of WordPress vulnerabilities.
+Many security issues have been uncovered and patched in the software, particularly in 2007, 2008, and 2015.
+A cumulative list of WordPress security vulnerabilities, not all of which have been corrected in the version current at any time, is maintained by SecurityScorecard.

 In January 2007, many high-profile search engine optimization (SEO) blogs, as well as many low-profile commercial blogs featuring AdSense, were targeted and attacked with a WordPress exploit.
 A separate vulnerability on one of the project site's web servers allowed an attacker to introduce exploitable code in the form of a back door to some downloads of WordPress 2.1.1.
 The 2.1.2 release addressed this issue; an advisory released at the time advised all users to upgrade immediately.

 In May 2007, a study revealed that 98% of WordPress blogs being run were exploitable because they were running outdated and unsupported versions of the software.
-In part to mitigate this problem, WordPress made updating the software a much easier, "one-click" automated process in version 2.7 (released in December 2008).
+To help mitigate this problem, WordPress made updating the software a much easier, "one-click" automated process in version 2.7 (released in December 2008).
 However, the filesystem security settings required to enable the update process can be an additional risk.

 In a June 2007 interview, Stefan Esser, the founder of the PHP Security Response Team, spoke critically of WordPress' security track record, citing problems with the application's architecture that made it unnecessarily difficult to write code that is secure from SQL injection vulnerabilities, as well as some other problems.

 In June 2013, it was found that some of the 50 most downloaded WordPress plugins were vulnerable to common Web attacks such as SQL injection and XSS.
 A separate inspection of the top 10 e-commerce plugins showed that seven of them were vulnerable.

-In an effort to promote better security and to streamline the update experience overall, automatic background updates were introduced in WordPress 3.7.
+To promote better security and to streamline the update experience overall, automatic background updates were introduced in WordPress 3.7.